rhtconsulting/ose2-oracle-frb-cart/README.md

 oo-admin-broker-cache --clear && oo-admin-console-cache --clear
 ```

 You now need to set the environment variables on each Node.
+Please note that the script does expect the password variable value to be a base64 hash of the plaintext password.
 Modify as needed:
 ```
 echo "$(echo "Password123" |  base64)" > /etc/openshift/env/OPENSHIFT_ORACLE_DB_SCRIPT_ENC_PASSWORD
 echo "/OracleProvisioningScript.sh" > /etc/openshift/env/OPENSHIFT_ORACLE_DB_SCRIPT_LOC